Class-incremental learning: survey and performance evaluation on image classification: Class-incremental learning

 \section{Class-incremental learning}

-Incremental learning is related to several research topics, including continual learning and lifelong learning.
-Although continual learning and incremental learning are often used interchangeably~\cite{vandeven2019three, delange2021continual}, incremental learning can be thought of as a type of continual learning in which tasks are presented in chunks of new supervised data.
-Continual learning is by no means restricted to the supervised scenario.
-In fact, one work that sparked new interest in continual learning~\cite{kirkpatrick2017overcoming} was applied to Deep Reinforcement Learning for video games.
-Lifelong learning~\cite{thrun1995lifelong, chen2018lifelong} can be thought of as the problem of building intelligent systems capable of learning throughout an extended life-cycle in which new knowledge must be acquired and integrated to accomplish new tasks.
-Continual learning is one of the characteristics of a lifelong learning system, however even this distinction is often blurred and it is also used interchangeably with incremental and continual learning~\cite{aljundi2016expert, chaudhry2018efficient}.
+Incremental learning is related to several research topics, including lifelong and continual learning.
+Lifelong learning can be thought of as the problem of building intelligent systems capable of learning throughout an extended life-cycle in which new knowledge must be acquired and integrated to accomplish new tasks~\cite{thrun1995lifelong,chen2018lifelong}.
+Continual learning is one of the characteristics of a lifelong learning system, however, even this distinction is often blurred~\cite{aljundi2016expert, chaudhry2018efficient}.
+Continual learning and incremental learning are often used interchangeably in the literature~\cite{vandeven2019three, delange2021continual}, and neither are restricted to only fully-supervised problems.
+For example, Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} was applied to Deep Reinforcement Learning for video games.

+Given this lack of coherent terminology in the literature, for the purpose of this survey we define \emph{incremental learning} as continual learning systems that learn from a sequence of tasks consisting of new, supervised data.